 These companies may have licensed, registered, or certified public accountants on staff, but the tax preparers who interact with the public often have an education at the associate’s degree level, or have received training either through company-sponsored programs or independent tax preparation courses.

 These companies offer a low-cost option for people who have simple tax returns.
 However, for more complex tax returns and tax planning, other accounting professionals offer services that draw from advanced education and years of experience.

 Certified Public Accountants (CPAs) are often thought of when it comes time to prepare taxes, and some CPAs are, indeed, tax professionals.
 Each state has its own requirements for CPA licensure, including minimum education, experience, and testing requirements.
 CPAs can specialize in any number of areas, taxation being one.
 CPAs who choose to have a tax practice need to stay up-to-date on all tax matters, either through self-study or continuing education classes.
 CPAs specializing in tax services can prepare any type of tax return, from simple individual returns to complex returns for large businesses.

 Public accountants can also prepare taxes.
-In 23 of the 55 jurisdictions, registered or licensed public accountants (LPA) have the same rights and practice privileges as CPAs and can practice before the IRS just as CPAs can.
-However, licensed or registered public accountants in the 32 jurisdictions that do not grant these same rights and practice privileges will need to pass the IRS’s tax return preparer exam as well as meet the IRS’ continued professional education requirements once these take affect.
+In some jurisdictions, registered or licensed public accountants (LPA) have the same rights and practice privileges as CPAs and can practice before the IRS just as CPAs can.
+However, licensed or registered public accountants in the majority of jurisdictions that do not grant these same rights and practice privileges will need to pass the IRS’s tax return preparer exam as well as meet the IRS’ continued professional education requirements once these take affect.